 Pentagon Federal Credit Union is a newcomer to our list but has been around serving the United States since 1935.

 With more than 1.6 million customers and over $25B in assets, PenFed Credit Union offers credit cards, savings accounts, CDs, and money market accounts.
-Application can be a little tricky if you’re not associated with the military, but anyone can join following a few easy steps.
+The application can be a little tricky if you’re not associated with the military, but anyone can join following a few easy steps.

 High-yield CD rates from Pentagon Federal Credit Union start at six months and extend all the way out to seven years.
 The minimum amount to open a CD is $1,000.
 All deposit products are FDIC & NCUA insured.